Tech-at-DU/React-Fundamentals-tutorial/P12-Displaying-Feature/content.md

 >
 export default POPOSFeatureList
 ```
->

 This component imports the `POPOSFeature` component.

 This component expects an array of strings named features.
 We get the array on props as: `props.features`.

 The component maps the array of strings into an array `POPOSFeature` components setting the name of each to a feature string from the array.

 Add a style sheet.

-> [info]
+> [action]
 >
 > Add a new file: `POPOSFeatureList.css`.
 >
 > Import your styles in `POPOSFeatureList.js`:
 >
 ```JS
 import './POPOSFeatureList.css'
 ```
 >
 > Then add some styles.
 >
 ```CSS
 .POPOSFeatureList {
 	display: flex;
 }
 ```
->

 The only style here is flex which should line up all of the elements in a row.

 You could add more styles if you like.

 ## Use the POPOSFeatureList

 Use the feature list and feature components.

 To use the `POPOSFeature` component you make an instance and set the name prop, fro example:

 ```JS
 <POPOSFeature name="art" />
 ```

 To use the POPOSFeatureList component you need to include an array of strings as the features prop, for example:

 ```JS
 <POPOSFeatureList features={['coffee', 'art']} />
 ```

 Put this to work in the details page.

-> [info]
+> [action]
 >
 > Edit `POPOSFeatureList.js`
 >
 ```JS
 ...
 import POPOSFeatureList from '../POPOSFeatures/POPOSFeatureList'